Pistacia atlantica

-Pistacia atlantica is a species of pistachio tree known by the English common name Mt.
-Atlas mastic tree, Atlas pistachio, Atlantic pistacio, Atlantic terebinth, wild pistachio, and Cyprus turpentine tree.
+Pistacia atlantica is a species of pistachio tree known by the English common names Mt.
+Atlas mastic tree, Mount Atlas pistachio, Atlantic pistachio, wild pistachio, turpentine tree and Atlantic terebinth.

 P. atlantica has three subspecies or varieties which have been described as atlantica, cabulica, and mutica.
 According to molecular phylogenetic studies, P. atlantica subsp. kurdica is actually a separate species, Pistacia eurycarpa.

 Names

-In Kurdish it is called Wan, Wanataq and bana.
+In Kurdish it is called Qazwan, Wanataq and bana.
 In Tamazight, it is known as Tijjeɣt.
 In the Canary Islands it is known as Almacigo, and in Arabic it is called بطم (buṭm or buṭum).
 In southern Iran, in Bandar-Abbas in Hormozgān Province, it is called kasoudang and in Bushehr it is called kolkhong.
 In Turkey it is commonly known as melengiç.
 In Kurdish the tree is called darwan or daraban, and the seed is called qezwan or jajig (قەزوان_جاجگ).
 In Pashto it is called Shanna.
-And in Balochi it is called Gowan.
+And in Birhavi/Balochi it is called Gowan.
+In Hebrew it is called Elah Atlantit.
+In Malta, it is known as Deru tal-Atlantiku, Pistaċċa bagħla.